pablordoricaw/hello-pulumi-gcp/README.md

 #### Configure Workload Identity Federation

+I configured direct workload identity federation following this section of the GCP auth GitHub Action [README](https://github.com/google-github-actions/auth?tab=readme-ov-file#preferred-direct-workload-identity-federation).

 I enabled the required APIS for workload identity federation on the GCP project following the second step of this [GCP docs](https://cloud.google.com/iam/docs/workload-identity-federation-with-other-providers#configure).
 As pointed out by the [Configuring OpenID Connect for Google Cloud](https://www.pulumi.com/docs/pulumi-cloud/access-management/oidc/provider/gcp/) Pulumi docs, those APIs are:
 - Identity and Access Management (IAM) API,
 - Cloud Resource Manager API,
 - IAM Service account Credentials API and
 - Security Token Service API enabled.

-Then I proceeded to configure workload identity federation following the Pulumi docs linked above.

-Then I moved to configure the Deployment settings for the `dev` stack of the Pulumi Cloud project.
+### Undo stuff below

+### GitHub

+Installed the Pulumi GitHub App following the (`Pulumi docs on Installation and Configuration`](https://www.pulumi.com/docs/iac/packages-and-automation/continuous-delivery/github-app/#installation-and-configuration).

+This is to enable Pulumi Cloud Deployments to be able to listen to events on my repos to be able to deploy IaC with Pulumi Cloud.

 ### Pulumi Deployments & GCP Error